-Founder, ScotiTech • Systems Architect
+Founder, ScotiTech • AI Systems Architect

 CURRENT FOCUS